bwyndham/bwyndham/README.md

 - Into The Rip by Damien Cave

 To Do Reading List:
-- The DevOps Handbook
+- The DevOps Handbook by Gene Kim, Jez Humble, et al.
+- Practical Statistics for Data Scientist by Peter Bruce
-- Thinking Fast and Slow
+- Thinking Fast and Slow by Daniel Kahneman, Patrick Egan, et al.